konstructio/kubefirst/docs/kubefirst/github/install.md

 ### Step 3 - `kubefirst cluster create`

-Now it's time to create the platform, to do so simply run
+Now it's time to create the platform, to do so, simply run

 ```
 kubefirst cluster create